chillgoze/cognizant-assignment-dsrws/README.md

 [Windows] ```mvnw clean spring-boot:run```

 ## Notes
 This assignment is a proof-of-concept.
-It does not implement the design for an abstract data store so the application can switch between different persistent models.
+It does not implement the design for an abstract data store so the application can switch between different persistent implementations.